Skip to main content

 Aqueous Film Forming Foam (AFFF) Hazards

 In the Wright-Patterson area, two drinking water wells were closed due to suspected AFFF groundwater contamination.
-Perfluoro-octane sulfonic Acid (PFOS) and Perfloro-octanoic Acid (PFOA) are toxins that can easily contaminate soil and groundwater supplies and has prompted consumer safety experts and product liability lawyers to investigate property damages in earnest.
+Perfluoro-octane sulfonic Acid (PFOS) and Perfloro-octanoic Acid (PFOA) are toxins that can easily contaminate soil and groundwater supplies and have prompted consumer safety experts and product liability lawyers to investigate property damages in earnest.

 Toxicology studies show that PFCs can be absorbed after oral exposure and may accumulate in the human body.
 When leaked into a water supply, perfluorinated compounds can cause a wide range of health risks, including kidney and testicular cancer, thyroid disruption, and liver damage, not to mention the loss of value on private properties.
 PFCs are water soluble and mobile in groundwater and the environment.